Arlodotexe/OwlCore.Storage/README.md

     > dotnet add package OwlCore.Storage

 ## Updating to version 0.10.0
-If you're updating from a previous version, please see the [release notes](https://github.com/Arlodotexe/OwlCore.Storage/blob/fdee4fe7c4509679c6e6e6a96137d069376c96d9/src/OwlCore.Storage.csproj#L26-L37) for breaking changes.
+If you're updating to 0.10.0 from a previous version, please see the [release notes](https://github.com/Arlodotexe/OwlCore.Storage/blob/fdee4fe7c4509679c6e6e6a96137d069376c96d9/src/OwlCore.Storage.csproj#L26-L37) for breaking changes.

+No high-impact breaking changes have been released since 0.10.0.

 ## Available implementations
 ### Provided inbox